guildai/guildai/guild/tests/batch-handle-trial-status.md

 # Batch Handle Trial Status

-A batch run must confirm that a trial is in a 'staged' state before running it.
+A batch run must confirm that a trial is in a 'pending' state before running it.

 To illustrate, we work with the private API of `guild.batch_util`.